Stochasticity & Predictability in Terrestrial Planet Formation: Results

-\item Our simulations without giant planets have small spreads in the AMD and RMC values.
+Deferring a comparison to the simulations of \cite{2009Icar..203..644R} to Section \ref{ssec:ssd}, we find that our simulations without giant planets have small spreads in the AMD and RMC values.
 Simulations including giant planets have larger spreads, especially in the AMD.
-Values derived from EJS and CJS sets also overlap, such that only the overall statistics reveal a trend towards smaller RMC values in CJS runs.
-All diagnostics generate outliers that are significantly removed from the median values.
+Values derived from \ejs{} and \cjs{} sets also overlap, and only the overall statistics reveal a trend towards smaller RMC values in \cjs{} runs.
+Spreads in runs with a steeper planetesimal distribution tend to be smaller except for RMC in \ejssteep{} runs.
+Overall, there is significant spread in all diagnostics, which emphasises the need for a statistical approach.
+Running only one simulation per set, pathological cases with reversed trends could arise, leading us to draw potentially wrongful conclusions.

-\item Considering both our and the R09 simulations, the spread in AMD is consistently larger than for the RMC.
-The RMC is thus more robust against stochastic fluctuations.
-Conversely, it is less suitable to discriminate simulation outcomes.
-The R09 simulation do not appear to generate outliers, but this is likely owing to the small sample size (four).

-\item Compared to our sets, the R09 simulations follow the same trends in how the AMD and RMC respond to varying the orbits of the giant planets.
-This suggests that trends are robust with respect to differences in initial conditions.
-Contrasting our runs, R09 starts with planetary embryos embedded in a planetesimal disk and does not consider the effects of a proto-planetary gas disk.